Benefit Payment Control Unit (BPCU)

 do not reduce the balance of the original overpayment.

-Wage Garnishment – a court order that is
+– A court order that is issued against the

 the intercepting of tax refunds to be applied against non-compliant overpayments.